vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

-13. These marks are said to be of two kinds: exter- nal and internal.
+13. These marks are said to be of two kinds: external and internal.
 The marks like those of the conch, the disc &c., are external, and the absence of desire and other passions is the other.
 </details>